Who We Are

 Our Mission

-We promote the physical and mental health of cancer survivors and their community through dragon boating.
+We promote physical and mental wellness among cancer survivors and their community through dragon boating.

 Our Founders